Systematic study of hadrons and their quark-component nuclear modification factors: Results and discussions

 \subsection{Energy dependence}

-We now study the energy dependence of the two physical essences: the correspondence between hadron $R_{AA}$ and its quark component one, and the flavor (mass) ordering at both the parton and hadron levels.
-In figure~\ref{fig:wRaa_mes_diff_ener} and~\ref{fig:wRaa_bar_diff_ener}, we give the $R_{AA}$ of both the hadrons (in FHS) and their quark component (in FPS) in 0-5\% most central Pb+Pb at $\sqrt{S_{NN}}$=0.9, 2.76 and 5.02 TeV.
-The physical essence of correspondence is kept well at all three reaction energies.
-However, the discrepancy of $R_{AA}$ between hadron and its quark component is not varied strongly with the collision energies.
+We now study the energy dependence of the correspondence between hadron $R_{AA}$ and its quark component one, and the mass ordering at both the parton and hadron levels.
+In Figs.~\ref{fig:wRaa_mes_diff_ener} and \ref{fig:wRaa_bar_diff_ener}, we give the $R_{AA}$ of both the hadrons (in FHS) and their quark component (in FPS) in 0-5\% most central Pb+Pb collisions at $\sqrt{S_{NN}}$=0.9, 2.76 and 5.02 TeV.
+The correspondence is well kept at all three reaction energies.
+However, the discrepancy of $R_{AA}$ between hadron and its quark component is not varying strongly with the collision energies.

-In figure~\ref{fig:raa_diff_ener} the flavor (mass) ordering at both the parton and hadron levels are given.
+In Fig.~\ref{fig:raa_diff_ener} the mass ordering at both the parton and hadron levels are given.
 Here we can see the mass ordering at hadron level appears in all three reaction energies, like the one at parton level.
-However, it seems also showing the mass ordering in both of parton and hadron levels is more pronounced at the lower energy rather than the higher one.
+However, it also seems that the mass ordering at both parton and hadron levels is more pronounced at the lower energy than the higher one.
 It should be studied further.